niyuanqi/SNAP/README.md

 **MagCalc.py :**

 Automatically performs differential photometry on given fits image files.
-It uses functions for automatic PSF fitting, planar background fitting, Kron aperture selection, photometric calibration using reference stars, and monte carlo limiting magnitude calculation.
+It executes functions for automatic PSF fitting, planar background fitting, Kron aperture selection, photometric calibration using reference stars, and monte carlo limiting magnitude calculation.
 Agrees very well with Bertin and Arnout's SExtractor routine on uncrowded field point source photometry, but is superior at crowded field point source photometry.
-Operating conditions can be manipulated by a highly customizable set of flags.
+Operating conditions can be manipulated by a very customizable set of flags.
 Can use provided reference star catalogs or can automatically query AAVSO (example given below).
-Can use a science image to perform reference star photometry while performing source photometry on a difference image with the same wcs and gain preferably constructed using DiffIm.py (example given below).
+Can use a science image to perform reference star photometry while performing source photometry on a difference image with the same wcs and gain, preferably constructed using DiffIm.py (example given below).
 Can perform either PSF photometry, automatic aperture photometry, or fixed aperture photometry.
 Can select how many degrees of freedom with which to fit source PSF.
 Can fit for background sky.
 Can handle multiple PSF fitting, when input name, psf, RAo, DECo are lists (aperture must be None, multiple aperture photometry is still under construction).

+As of July 2018, MagCalc is able to perform multi-object PSF photometry.
+The command line application of MagCalc has been preserved, and any old usage of MagCalc has been preserved (MagCalc will revert to single object photometry).
+To use the new multi-object photometry, one need only replace the input parameters source name, ra, dec, psf, fitsky with python lists (not applicable to command line).
+Each item in the list corresponds to each object's name, ra, dec, and psf to be used for source.
+Each object's fitsky parameter (boolean) indicates whether its annulus with participate in sky background fitting.
+Example: to have an annulus taken around every source, simply give a list of ones.
+At sufficient verbosity, MagCalc will provide new plots.
+These are image plots of residuals of multi fit, and residuals of sky fit (including plot of annulus used).
+This is in addition to the old plots of fit cross-section (for each object).

+---

+Try the following line in terminal for an explanation of flags and inputs.

+*% python -m SNAP.MagCalc -h*

-Basic usage in command line (some samples)
+Some examples of command line usage:

 *% python -m SNAP.MagCalc -c phot -o SOURCE_NAME -b 'B' -p 14.263303:-37.039900 -r 1000 -fwhm 5 -vvv -n 3.0 -s 15.0 -f 16.0 --fit_sky conv_image.fits catalog.csv -d diff_image.fits*